liujiale-study/MSAIProj_HP-PPI/README.md

   * [Classification Report](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.classification_report.html)
 * `test_results_bestmodel.txt`: Only available if you have evaluated the checkpointed models via the `test.py` script.
 This file contains a record of the best fit model's performance on the test set.
   * Has the same set of information as `test_results_currmodel.txt`.
+* `supervision_edge_intermediate_rep_bestmodel.csv`: Only available if you executed `check_intermediate_rep.py` script using the checkpoint.
+This CSV files contains the intermediate representations of the first batch of supervision/evaluation edges from the test data loader.
+The first line of this CSV file are headers that corresponds to column indexes of the representation.

 ## Evaluating on the Test Set
 To evaluate checkpointed models against the test set, run the following command.